vulcanize/vulcanizedb/dockerfiles/README.md

 By default, vDB is configured towards the Kovan deploy.
 The configuration values can be overridden using environment variables, using the same hierarchical naming pattern but in CAPS and using underscores.
 For example, the contract address for the `Pit` can be set with the variable `CONTRACT_ADDRESS_PIT="0x123..."`.

 ## To use the container:
-1. Setup a postgres database with owner `vulcanize`
+1. Setup a postgres database with superuser `vulcanize`
-  * `vulcanize` does not _have_ to be owner, but otherwise permissions for connection, tables, and sequences need to be added for the `public` and `maker` schemas manually when the migrations have been run.
 2. Set the env variables `DATABASE_NAME`, `DATABASE_HOSTNAME`,
   `DATABASE_PORT`, `DATABASE_USER` & `DATABASE_PASSWORD`
 3. Run the DB migrations: